 reqtools.library is a standard Amiga shared, runtime library.
 The purpose of ReqTools is to make it a lot quicker and easier to build standard requesters into your programs.
 ReqTools is designed with Commodore’s style guidelines in mind, all requesters have the look-and-feel of AmigaDOS Release 2.

 It’s time to setup Asm-One, finally.
 You can dump it in the same HD folder or attach as an HD file in FS-UAE.
-I am using the latter since with this file there aren’t issues.
-Boot FS-UAE.
+Whichever comes easier to you.

-Create a drawer (Amiga Key + N) called WORK on your virtual hard drive where we installed the WB (retroWoord), Now, launch the Asm-One setup.
+Create a drawer (Amiga Key + N) called WORK on your virtual hard drive where we installed the WB (retroWoork), Now, launch the Asm-One setup.

 When you are asked where to drop the files, chose WORK: drawer, if you don’t see it, is because the setup didn’t pick the hard drive as device but the assigned folders (logical assigments).
 Scroll up to find it.